tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/04. Privacy and record settings/privacy-and-record-settings.md

 )

 - **Expiration time [sec] for each entry**
 Specify the time to hold the cache in seconds.
-The default is 3600 seconds.
+The default is 3600 seconds (1 hour).

   If the number of login failures exceeds "[**Max number of failed login attempts per IP address**][LoginFail]", access to the login form will be